Philosophy and Mission

 APA Accreditation

-Clinical psychology doctoral programs are accredited by the American Psychological Association (APA) if they are judged to be in compliance with the Guidelines and Principles for Accreditation of Programs in Professional Psychology established by the APA.
+Clinical psychology doctoral programs are accredited by the American Psychological Association (APA) if they are judged to be in compliance with the Standards of Accreditation for Health Service Psychology established by the APA.
 The UNLV Clinical Psychology Doctoral program has been continuously accredited by the Commission on Accreditation of the American Psychological Association since Oct.
 7, 2005.

 Licensing Requirements